Solmeye/ClienThings/README.md

 ## Disclaimer
 This mod does NOT give any advantages, it is not a cheat.
 It only compensates for the ping.
 This mod may be detected as a cheat by some anti-cheats.
 Use with caution on public servers.
-(Even though there is very little chance of being banned)

 Versions for 1.21-1.21.1 are deprecated.

+Allowed on servers such as:
+- mcpvp.club

 ## Compatibility
 **ClienThings** should work on any client and server.